VW Bug Ads

 1971

 VW Bug - Black and white 10" x 13" ad that gives a good history of the VW Bug from 1949 to 1971.
-The ad headline proclaims that "We've had 23 years to straighten out our bugs".
-This is a very informative ad for VW collectors.
-The ad lists each year from 1949 to 1971 and has a small snapshot of the model of each year.
-It also lists the chassis numbers that were produced that year and what major changes were made.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad headline proclaims that "We've had 23 years to straighten out our bugs" and below this are pictures of each of the previous 23 year models.
+We see each year from 1949 to 1971 with the chassis numberss that were produced that year and what significant changes were made.
+The ad mentions a total of 2,250 improvements that were made during this time span.

 February 5, 1971